0131 629 0292

 James Beagon

-James is a director, playwright and creative learning facilitator who has lived and worked in Edinburgh for over a decade.
+James is a director, playwright and creative learning facilitator who has lived and worked in Edinburgh for the past 15 years.

-He has worked with Strange Town since 2015 and has written a number of Strange Town productions including Stolen Futures (Traverse Theatre, June 2019), Heart of the Storm and Something Special (Scottish Storytelling Centre, Dec 2021) both of which he also directed.
-In addition to his role as Youth Theatre Manager, he leads the Monday and Wednesday youth theatre groups.
+He has worked with Strange Town since 2015 and has written and directed a number of Strange Town productions, most recently Livin’ On A Prayer (Traverse, June 2025).
+Other Strange Town credits include Stolen Futures (Traverse, June 2019) Beneath the Surface (Traverse, June 2022) and My Kind of Weird (Traverse Theatre, June 2024).
+In addition to his role as Youth Theatre Manager, he directs the Tuesday 8-25s and Wednesday 11-14s youth theatre groups.

 Previous credits with his own group Aulos Productions include the award-winning Fringe productions First Class (2014) and Gobland for the Goblins (2017) and the award-nominated Women of the Mourning Fields (2015) and Antigone na hEireann (2018).